junxit/us-congress-bills-113/metadata.md

 - Sen. Mikulski, Barbara A. [D-MD] (M000702)
 - Sen. Sanders, Bernard [I-VT] (S000033)

+## Committees (1)

+- Senate — Judiciary Committee

 ## Actions

 - 2014-09-18 — Introduced in Senate
 - 2014-09-18 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S5798)
 - 2014-09-18 — Sponsor introductory remarks on measure.
 (CR S5798)
+- 2014-12-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2014-12-04 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2014-12-04 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6356)
+- 2014-12-04 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6356)